nih-cfde/training-and-engagement/docs/Common-Fund-Tools/CFDE-Portal/iHMP/find-export.md

 This tutorial focuses on the Human Microbiome Project (HMP).
 The goal of this tutorial is to identify small FASTQ files with persistent identifiers from a longitudinal multi-comics study.
 Please refer to the [Portal User Guide](https://docs.nih-cfde.org/en/latest/about/portalguide/) for a detailed description of all portal features.

 !!! note "Learning Objectives"

-    In this tutorial, you will learn how to
-    - access the CEFD search portal
+    -   learn how to access the CEFD search portal
-    - create personal collections
+    -   learn how to create personal collections
-    - search for files meeting a specific criterion
+    -   learn how to search for files meeting a specific criterion

 ## Create a new personal collection